mxro/maxrohde-web/content/posts/2019/2019-05-26-what-i-have-learned-from-crusader-kings-2/index.md

 ---
-title: 'What I have Learned from Crusader Kings 2'
-date: '2019-05-26'
+blog: maxrohde.com
 categories:
-  - 'games'
+- games
+coverImage: world.png
+date: "2019-05-26"
 tags:
-  - 'crusader-kings'
+- crusader-kings
-  - 'crusader-kings-2'
+- crusader-kings-2
-  - 'experiences'
+- experiences
-  - 'gaming'
+- gaming
-coverImage: 'world.png'
+title: What I have Learned from Crusader Kings 2
 ---

 We often find ourselves in discussions if activities such as reading, watching TV, browsing the Internet or playing video games are good for you or not.
 I think this is like asking if a government is a good thing or not.
 The question is for the most part pointless since it doesn't matter so much if we do have a government or not but what kind of government it is.